monobilisim/monokit/README.md

 1. Configure by editing the config files in `/etc/mono.sh/`.
 You can default values in the `config` folder.

-2. Run the backup using the following command as root:
+2. Run the desired tool using the following command as root:

 ```
 mono-go NAME